sendgrid/docs/content/docs/ui/account-and-settings/how-to-set-up-domain-authentication.md

 ### Using automated security

-Automated security allows SendGrid to handle the signing of your DKIM and authentication of your SPF for your outbound email with CNAME records.
+Automated security allows Twilio SendGrid to handle the signing of your DKIM and authentication of your SPF for your outbound email with CNAME records.
 This allows you to add a dedicated IP address or update your account without having to update your SPF record.

 Automated security defaults to **On**.
 If your DNS provider does not accept underscores in CNAME records, you will have to turn off Automated Security to use MX and TXT records.